boringKey/SCR_and_Router/README.md

 First, regarding implementation, we adopt the multi-modal adaptations of these methods from ZSCL [1] to ensure a rigorous and traceable baseline.
 Since the original iCaRL and LwF were designed for single-modal scenarios, we leverage the ZSCL as it provides established reproductions of these classic methods specifically adapted for the CLIP architecture.

 Second, empirical evidence suggests that performance gains across diverse VLM benchmarks do not follow a uniform pattern.
 As established in ZSCL (see Table below), iCaRL’s lead on CIFAR100 vanishes or even reverses on ImageNet100.
-In the notation below, "BX-Y" denotes a base task of X classes followed by a sequence totaling Y tasks.

 | Datasets (from [1]) | Setting | LwF (Last. ↑) | iCaRL (Last. ↑) | Observation   |
 | :------------------ | :------ | :------------ | :-------------- | :------------ |